davenaylor/postie/readme.txt

     * Fixed error in wp-mu
     * Cronless postie now correctly updates when changing the setting in the postie settings
+    * Small fix in handling of names of attachments (thanks to Teejot)

 = 1.3.2 (2009.08.27) =
     * tags are now always an array, even if no default tags are set